OPT UP for MORE RENEWABLES

 Good Energy (more on community aggregation from their website here) is the company that negotiates the aggregation contract once each Selectboard decides on their energy package.

-One more thing to add: the two other great things about aggregation (and why the towns have signed up and other towns that don't have it yet are jealous) is that because the towns all buy in bulk and purchase energy at a fixed rate over three years, there is a huge cost savings.
-My contention is that we should use some of that cost savings to purchase a higher % of renewable energy even if right now that costs more.
-The other piece of the puzzle is that renewable energy costs have proven to be more stable than dirty energy prices.
+**The two other great things about aggregation (and why the towns have signed up and other towns that don't have it yet are jealous) is that because the towns all buy in bulk and purchase energy at a fixed rate over two years, there is a huge cost savings.
+Eversource must typically go out for bid every six months, which means lower prices for energy in the summer and much higher prices in the winter.**

-How we advocated for an increase of renewables in Fairhaven in 2020:
+How we advocated for an increase in renewable energy as a default in Fairhaven in 2020:

 Fairhaven gave residents the opportunity to give feedback on whether to increase the town's default renewables by 10% for the contract starting in January 2021.
 The projected cost increase was around $2 - $3 per month per household.
 A survey was conducted in June and July of 2020.
 Members of our group and the community attended various Selectboard meetings to give feedback on the proposal.
 The Fairhaven Selectboard voted on the issue at their September 2020 meeting and the measure passed 2 - 1.
 Then we (Good Energy, the Fairhaven Sustainability Committee, Climate Reality Massachusetts Southcoast) did a big outreach campaign to seniors in particular to let them know how they could opt down to if they couldn't afford the modest cost increase.